w3f/polkadot-wiki/docs/build-integration.md

 1. [Protocol Info](build-protocol-info): The entry point to the guide.
 Please read it carefully as it provides information about Polkadot that differentiates it from other blockchains.
 Use this page to check your assumptions.
+1. [Assets](build-integrate-assets): The guide to integrating assets on Polkadot into your systems.
 1. [Node Management](build-node-management): This page will guide you to starting and monitoring a node.
 1. [Node Interaction](build-node-interaction): This page will teach you to interact with your node